ljfranklin/terraform-resource/README.md

 * `generate_random_name`: *Optional.* Generates a random `env_name` (e.g. "coffee-bee").
 Useful for creating lock files.

+* `plan_only`: *Optional.* This boolean will allow terraform to create a plan file and store it on S3.

+* `plan_run`: *Optional.* This boolean will allow terraform to execute the plan file stored on S3, then delete it.

 * `env_name_file`: *Optional.* Reads the `env_name` from a specified file path.
 Useful for destroying environments from a lock file.

 * `action`: *Optional.* Used to indicate a destructive `put`.
 The only recognized value is `destroy`, create / update are the implicit defaults.